Statistical Estimations for Non-Ergodic Vasicek Model Driven by Two Types of Gaussian Processes: Introduction and main results

 When $K=1$, it degenerates to the sub-fractional Brownian motion $S^H(t) $ with parameter $H\in (0,1)$.
-For the case of $K\in (0,1)$ and $K\in (1,2)$, please refer to \cite{NoutyJourn2013, Sgh2013} respectively. \end{example} \begin{example} The generalized fractional Brownian motion is an extension of both the fractional Brownian motion and the sub-fractional Brownian motion, whose covariance function is
+See \cite{NoutyJourn2013} and \cite{Sgh2013} for the case of $K\in (0,1)$ and $K\in (1,2)$, respectively. \end{example} \begin{example} The generalized fractional Brownian motion { $G =\{G_t , t\ge 0\}$ is a centered Gaussian process with covariance function}